5.17 (Kubernetes)

 Upgrade AWS EKS and Azure AKS

-The following methods can be used upgrade the AWS EKS and Azure AKS versions from 1.27 to 1.32.
+The following procedures can be used to upgrade AWS EKS and Azure AKS to version 1.33 or 1.34.

-az logincommand, if required. - To perform terraform operations, the cluster directory must be the working directory during execution.
+To perform Terraform operations, ensure the cluster directory is set as the working directory during execution:

-eks_clusterin the Terraform > AWS directory.
-Within that directory is a subdirectory with the same name as the created cluster. - The Azure deployment updates a folder named
+eks_clusterlocated in the Terraform > AWS directory.
+Within that folder is a subdirectory with the same name as the created cluster. - Azure Deployment: The deployment updates a folder named

 -

-Go to your cinchy.devops.automations repository and change AKS/EKS version in
+Navigate to your cinchy.devops.automations repository and update the AKS/EKS version in the

-From a shell/terminal, navigate to the cinchy.devops.automations directory location and execute the following command:
+From a shell/terminal session, navigate to the cinchy.devops.automations directory and execute the following command:

 dotnet Cinchy.DevOps.Automations.dll "deployment.json" -